Francisco Franco: Rif War and advancement through the ranks

-Francisco would have followed his father into the Navy, but as a result of the Spanish–American War the country lost much of its navy as well as most of its colonies.
+Franco would have followed his father into the Navy, but as a result of the Spanish–American War the country lost much of its navy as well as most of its colonies.
 Not needing any more officers, the Naval Academy admitted no new entrants from 1906 to 1913.
-To his father's chagrin, Francisco decided to try the Spanish Army.
+To his father's chagrin, Franco decided to try the Spanish Army.
 In 1907, he entered the Infantry Academy in Toledo.
 At the age of fourteen, Franco was one of the youngest members of his class, with most boys being between sixteen and eighteen.
 He was short and was bullied for his small size.
 His grades were average; though his good memory meant he seldom struggled academically, his small stature was a hindrance in physical tests.
 He graduated in July 1910 as a second lieutenant, standing 251st out of 312 cadets in his class, though this might have had less to do with his grades than with his small size and young age.
 Stanley Payne observes that by the time civil war began, Franco had already become a major general and would soon be a generalissimo, while none of his higher-ranking fellow cadets had managed to get beyond the rank of lieutenant-colonel.
 Franco was promoted to the rank of first lieutenant in June 1912 at age 19.
 Two years later, he obtained a commission to Morocco.
 Spanish efforts to occupy the new African protectorate provoked the Second Melillan campaign in 1909 against native Moroccans, the first of several Riffian rebellions.
 Their tactics resulted in heavy losses among Spanish military officers, and also provided an opportunity to earn promotion through merit on the battlefield.
 It was said that officers would receive either la caja o la faja (a coffin or a general's sash).
 Franco quickly gained a reputation as an effective officer.